Band-e Amir National Park: History

 The name Band-e Amir literally means "the Ruler's Dam" in Dari which is believed by some to be a reference to Ali, the fourth Caliph of the Muslims.
-The area is dominated by ethnic Hazaras, who are estimated to make up around 10 percent of Afghanistan's population.
+The area is dominated by ethnic Hazaras, who are estimated to make up around 30 percent of Afghanistan's population.

 In her 1970 guide to Afghanistan, historian Nancy Dupree wrote that a full description about Band-e Amir would "rob the uninitiated of the wonder and amazement it produces on all who gaze upon it".
 Parts of the 1975 Bollywood film Dharmatma, with Feroz Khan and Hema Malini, were filmed at the Band-e Amir National Park.

+Efforts to make Band-e Amir a national park started in the 1970s, but were then put on hold due to the wars.

+According to CBC who conducted an interview with Mustafa Zahir, who was the head of Afghanistan's Environmental Protection Agency at the time, before Band-e Amir was established as Afghanistan's first national park there were plans to utilize the area for a hydrodam project.
+This potential threat to the natural beauty and ecological significance of the region prompted Abdullah Barat, a Hazara activist hailing from the Shaidan Valley and the head of the sub-office of Future Generations in Bamyan, to take action recognizing the importance of preserving this pristine landscape.
+According to Flora MacDonald, the former Foreign Minister of Canada who was working in Afghanistan at the time, Barat embarked on a campaign to sway Mustafa Zahir towards an alternative vision, highlighting the ecological and cultural heritage of the region, and emphasizing its potential as a national treasure rather than a mere resource for development.
+Barat's efforts ultimately led to a pivotal decision: the designation of Band-e Amir as Afghanistan's first national park.

 In 2004, Band-e Amir was submitted for recognition as a World Heritage site.
-Efforts to make Band-e Amir a national park started in the 1970s, but were then put on hold due to the wars.

 In April 2009, Band-e Amir was finally declared Afghanistan's first national park.
+This shift in policy also set a precedent for conservation efforts across Afghanistan.

 By 2023, the number of local and foreign tourists visiting the Band-e Amir National Park was over 100,000.
 The area is monitored by park rangers.